 Jeff would have beaten himself up for this oversight.
 It is the way of man after failure.
 But this fellow hadn’t written for over 3 years.
 It was only safe to assume that his writing gears were a bit rusty.
 Realize, he wrote the cold war story in a month.
 Before quitting 3 years earlier, it took him at least 6 months to complete one.
 That was inspiration in action!

 Jeff instead decided to keep writing.
 This time he chose to keep his stories timeless.
 He wrote a story about love.
-And because he was confident of his writing ability, he wrote it in less than a month.
-The story went on to convert to the movie, Sleepless in Seattle making $227.9 million!
+And because he was confident in his writing ability, he wrote it in less than a month.
+The story went on to convert to the movie, Sleepless in Seattle, making $227.9 million!

 While the old version of Jeff would have wanted to write and take the trophy home alone, the inspired version wanted to write so if a couple watched the movie, they would walk out of the theatre holding hands.
 Never wanting the love spell to end.
 This he accomplished.
 Watch the movie on Netflix and see for yourself.